 Our work has global impact, and we're a team with a global outlook.
 We are proud of our diverse voices and work hard to create a rich and varied workplace.
 Just like a healthy ecosystem.

 We focus on supporting underserved communities in the tropics, who are directly impacted by climate change, food insecurity and health inequality.
-We aim to remedy the challenges faced daily by local growers and consumers by listening carefully to what they have to say.
-That way, we are constantly learning from and adapting to the specific needs of our farmers on the frontline.
+We work to remedy the challenges faced daily by local growers and consumers by listening carefully to what they have to say, in order to learn from and adapt to the specific needs of our farmers on the frontline.